 Limestone sand has come into wide use in the treatment of waters acidified by acid rain or acid mine drainage.
 Its low cost makes it especially attractive, particularly at remote sites.

 Groundwater is an important source of water for households, businesses, industries, and farms across Pennsylvania.
 Unfortunately, human overuse and contamination is increasingly threatening groundwater.
-This publication will help you understand where groundwater comes from, how it is used, and how the future use of groundwater in Pennsylvania is at risk.
+This information will help you understand where groundwater comes from, how it is used, and how the future use of groundwater in Pennsylvania is at risk.